 Feeding your body certain foods may help to keep your immune system running strong.
-Plan your meals to include the following 10 powerful immune system boosters and you may increase your family's chances of fending off those winter bugs before they get anyone sick.
+Plan your meals to include the following 15 powerful immune system boosters.
+You may increase everyone’s chances of fending off those winter bugs before they get sick.

 Most people turn to vitamin C after they've caught a cold.
 But did you know it tops the chart of foods that keep your immune system running at 100 percent?
 Vitamin C is thought to increase the production of white blood cells.
 These are key to fighting infections.

 Popular citrus fruits include:

 Because your body doesn't produce or store it, daily intake of vitamin C is essential for continued health.
 Almost all citrus fruits are high in vitamin C. With such a variety to choose from, it's easy to add a squeeze of C to any meal.

 Think citrus fruits have the most vitamin C of any fruit or vegetable?
 Think again.
 Ounce for ounce, red bell peppers have twice as much vitamin C, as well as being a rich source of beta carotene.
 Vitamin C may help maintain healthy skin, and beta carotene helps keep your eyes and skin healthy.

 Broccoli is supercharged with an arsenal of vitamins and minerals.
 Packed with vitamins A, C, and E, as well as numerous antioxidants, broccoli is one of the healthiest vegetables you can put on your table.
 The key to keeping its power intact is to cook it as little as possible — or better yet, not at all!